 What is the treatment philosophy and model?

 The program also involves Cognitive-Behavioral Therapy and Relapse Prevention.
-These parts of the program are designed to help patients restructure their thoughts, learn new coping skills, participate in replacement activities, and form new social support networks to motivate healthier lifestyles.
+These parts of the program help patients restructure their thoughts, learn new coping skills, participate in replacement activities, and form new social support networks to motivate healthier lifestyles.

 How is the treatment delivered?